 - 1. Based on your team survey (on page 5), trust may be a stumbling block for this team.
 Why do you think this is so?
 What three things could the team do to improve the level of trust? - 2.
-According to the team survey (on page 5), your team rated itself lowest on acknowledging weaknesses.
-What are some of the obstacles that keep people from doing this more openly?
-What steps can the team take to overcome these obstacles?
+According to the team survey (on page 5), your team rated itself lowest on being "unguarded and genuine with each other."
+What team behaviors most likely prompted people to rate this area low?

+What steps can the team take to help members be more open with one another?